forbesmyester/esqlate/README.md

 }
 ```

-Into a fairly usable and reasonable web interface shown below:
+Using the above it will produce a fairly usable and reasonable web interface like what is shown below:

 ![Simple JSON transformed into a fairly usable reasonable web interface](./img/simple-json.png)